JeremyEudy/Dungeon-Master-Bot/README.md

 ```/shrug```\
 ¯\\_(ツ)_/¯\
 ```/m X + Y + Z```\
-The bot will perform simple to advanced math using standard operators as long as the format matches the above syntax.
+The bot will perform simple to advanced math using standard arithmetic operators as well as trigonometry (in radians).
 A comprehensive list of functions can be found here: https://github.com/AxiaCore/py-expression-eval \
 ```/r iDj+math```\
 Rolls i dice with j sides, and allows the user to perform arithmetic with the result.
 Credit goes to [Will Irwin (Upgwades)](https://github.com/Upgwades "Will's Github")\
 ```/8ball *question*```\